How Many Miles Can A Honda Accord Get? (Maintain It Right)

 How Does the Accord Timing System Affect Long-Term Mileage?

 A customer brought in a 2010 Accord V6 with 182,000 miles that ran fine yesterday.
 The timing belt snapped on the highway.
-Bent valves, internal damage, engine replacement required.
+Bent valves, internal damage, and engine replacement are required.
 The car was totaled because the owner skipped a $900 service.
 The engine was not weak; neglect killed it instantly.
 Most high-mileage Accords survive because the owners never let simple maintenance slide.

 Which Honda Accord Engines Can Handle the Most Miles?

-The 2.4L i-VTEC lasts the longest because it is simple, runs cool, and has fewer parts that fail.
+The 2.4L i-VTEC is often considered one of the longest-lasting Accord engines because of its simple design and strong reliability record.
 Turbo engines require strict oil care because heat builds up more quickly.
 The V6 is strong but depends heavily on timely belt changes.
-Any Accord engine loses its lifespan quickly when it burns oil or overheats.
+Any Accord engine loses its lifespan quickly when it burns oil or overheats.Â

 Engine Longevity Table: